Bill Stepien was ousted over Bridgegate. Now he’s in charge of Trump’s reelection campaign.

 Stepien became involved in New Jersey politics before he graduated from Rutgers University in 2000, starting as a volunteer for Republican Anthony Bucco’s successful 1997 state Senate campaign, the Record reported.
 According to the newspaper, Stepien rose quickly, earning praise from Republicans for his effectiveness in campaigns, despite being “abrasive, imperious and quick to act against party members he considered wayward.”

 Over the years, Stepien has worked on campaigns for a host of prominent Republicans.
 He was New Hampshire political director for President George W. Bush’s 2004 reelection bid.
-Several years later, he was part of former New York mayor Rudolph W. Giuliani’s presidential campaign before becoming national field director for the GOP nominee, Arizona Sen. John McCain, in 2008.
+Several years later, he was part of former New York mayor Rudolph W. Giuliani’s presidential campaign before becoming national field director for the GOP nominee, Sen. John McCain (Ariz.), in 2008.

 “He came into our campaign in the summer of 2008 when we were at a low point and in a matter of weeks helped turn it around,” Steve Schmidt, who directed McCain’s presidential campaign, told the Record in 2014.
 “He knows his craft.
 He has common sense, and he gets things done.”